 Children will wear normal school uniform, except on their PE days when they wear PE kit to school.

 The uniform we have adopted is smart, inexpensive and hard wearing.
 Our school uniform is sold at the Basingstoke branch of Skoolkit in Church Street.

 Only the jumper needs to be purchased at Skoolkit.
 Polo shirts do not need the school logo on it.
 See more here.

 This is an important part of school life.
 Pupils usually have 2 hours of PE per week, plus some additional sessions throughout the year.
-Your child’s year group will inform you on which days they will have PE, but please can they have PE kit available all week.
+Your child’s year group will inform you on which days they will have PE.

 We run a range of after school clubs for children in Years 1-6.
 Sign-up usually happens at the beginning or end of a term.
 Most clubs are free, although some do require a small fee.
 More here!

 We run our very own wrap around care at St Mark’s, run by SCL.
 We also have close ties with Hatch Warren Community Centre, who run an after school club.